-The Department of Orthopaedics aims to excel in patient care, education, and research.
+The Department of Orthopaedic Surgery aims to excel in patient care, education, and research.
 The residency program is committed to a process of maturation in the pursuit of knowledge that leads to a path of lifelong learning.

 The orthopaedic faculty are committed to a teaching program that includes a comprehensive basic science and clinical curriculum.
 All orthopaedic subspecialties are well represented within the Department.
-Attending surgeons are primarily based at the University Hospital, Christus Santa Rosa Children’s Hospital, and Veteran’s Administration Medical Center.
-Research is expected and encouraged.
+Attending surgeons are primarily based at the University Hospital, Methodist Hospital, and the Veteran’s Administration Medical Center.
+All residents are expected to participate in research as part of their professional development and as mandated by the ACGME.

 The residency program appreciates the fact that each resident is an individual with unique experiences, goals, and interests and facilitates a program where sufficient latitude exists to allow for independent maturation.
 Every resident is expected to assume responsibility for their personal professional development and to contribute to collegial growth.